kasraavand/python-unicode-files-encoder/README.md

-#this is a pyqt gui app for decode the unicodes text ! that can use for sevral purpose like ##subtitles!
+#this is a pyqt gui app for decode the unicodes text ! that can be use for sevral purpose like "subtitles" !